 Student Guarantee Policy

-- Transferability means the acceptance of credit toward a specific major and degree.
-Courses must be identified by the receiving university and the community college as transferable and acceptable under previous agreements by both the College and four-year college or university.
+1. Transferability means the acceptance of credit toward a specific major and degree.
+Courses must be identified by the receiving university and the community college as transferable and acceptable under previous agreements between both the College and the four-year college or university.

-- The guarantee applies to courses included in the written transfer plan - which includes the institution to which the student will transfer, the baccalaureate major and the degree sought, and the date such decision was made - which must be filed with the appropriate official of the College.
+3. The guarantee applies to courses included in the written transfer plan, which includes the institution to which the student will transfer, the baccalaureate major and the degree sought, and the date such decision was made which must be filed with the appropriate official of the College.

-If a career or technical graduate is judged by his/her employer to be lacking in technical job skills identified as exit competencies for his/her specific degree program, the graduate will be provided up to nine tuition-free credit hours of additional skill training by the community college district under the conditions of the guarantee policy.
+If graduates' career or technical education programs are determined by their employer to lack the technical skills, identified as exit competencies within their specific degree program, the graduate will be allowed to enroll in up to nine (9) credit hours of additional skills training offered by the College district, tuition free.

 Special conditions which apply to the guarantee are as follows: